Skip to main content

 }

-# Regional resources (created in each region)
+# Regional resources (created in each region where baseline executes)

 resource "aws_s3_bucket" "regional_bucket" {